dtcenter/METplus/docs/Release_Guide/index.rst

 resources, prioritizing bug fixes, or extending support beyond the standard policy for funding-related requirements.
 Such exceptions will be evaluated on a case-by-case basis, ensuring a mutually beneficial collaboration between our software team and the respective funding institutions.
+For further inquiries or to report any bugs, please contact our dedicated support team in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 Instructions Summary
 ====================